aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Explore

-The discovery flow where a user sees one eligible profile at a time.
+The normal discovery flow where an active complete user sees one eligible profile at a time.

+Guest Preview is separate from normal Explore.

 ### Explore Filter